-Our data is based on
+Our data is based on two different

-spoken, fiction, newspapers, magazines, and academic writing).
+blogs and other web pages, TV/movie subtitles, (more formal) spoken, fiction, newspapers, magazines, academic writing).
+Most

 Why worry about what corpus is